-ESE531, Spring 2017 Final Project: Audio Equalization Wednesday, Apr.
-5
+ESE531, Spring 2018 Final Project: Adaptive Filtering Friday, Mar.
+30

-Due: Tuesday, April 25th, 11:59PM
+Due: Tuesday, April 24th, 11:59PM

 Project Teams: You can work in groups of no more than 2 for this project.
 You may work alone.
 Each group must turn in one report with the clear contributions of each member clearly delineated.
 Everyone is responsible for understanding the design and report in its entirety, and the instructor reserves the right to interview the students to verify this.
-The teams must be reported to the instructor by April 11, 11:59pm via e-mail: taniak@seas.upenn.edu.